After finishing their undergraduate degrees in business and working a number of years,

 Admission to the online B.S.B.A. in Accountancy program is limited to second degree seeking candidates only who meet the following criteria:

-- Candidates must have completed either an AACSB-accredited bachelor's degree in business or an AACSB-accredited MBA.
+- Completed either an AACSB-accredited bachelor's degree in business or an AACSB-accredited MBA.

-- Candidates must have either a USA or APO address.
+- Must have either a USA or APO address.

 Admitted students will receive a waiver of the university and college core classes